 You can check out the following Heroku docs for general tips on configuring Puma workers, and threads count.

 Bonus tip: if you’re using AWS EC2, make sure always to provision the newest generation instance types, i.e., m5.large instead of m4.large.
-They always have better performance characteristics and lower costs.
+They always have better speed characteristics and lower costs.
 You can use this website to calculate your potential savings.

 Every performance audit that I’ve conducted had its unique challenges.
 But, the tips I’ve described should apply to most Ruby on Rails projects.
 I highly encourage you to take a closer look at your app’s performance.
 A small development time investment can often significantly impact your customers’ UX, project’s scalability, and infrastructure cost.